Master’s & Doctoral Admission

 Senior-Graduate Admission

-If you are a UWM student holding senior standing and are within 6 credits of graduation, and meet both the admission requirements of the Graduate School and your proposed graduate program unit, you may apply and be considered for one semester’s concurrent enrollment in the undergraduate college and in the Graduate School.
+If you are a UWM student holding senior standing and are within six credits of graduation, and meet the admission requirements of both the Graduate School and your proposed graduate program unit, you may apply and be considered for one semester’s concurrent enrollment in the undergraduate college and in the Graduate School.
 Your entire program is subject to the regulations and requirements of the Graduate School.
 You receive graduate credit only if the requirements for the bachelor’s degree, including proficiency tests, are completed by the end of the semester of senior-graduate enrollment.
 You are assessed graduate fees for all coursework taken during the semester of senior-graduate admission.

 Admission Decision